A fully anisotropic mechanism for formation of trapped surfaces in vacuum: Introduction

 \section{Introduction}

-According to the celebrated incompleteness result of Penrose, the future Cauchy development of a non-compact, complete, initial data set of the Einstein vacuum\footnote{The result of Penrose applies in fact to the more general Einstein-matter equations satisfying the null energy condition, but we restrict our considerations here to the vacuum case.} equations which contains a \textit{trapped} surface, must be incomplete.
+According to the celebrated incompleteness result of Penrose, the future Cauchy development of a non-compact initial data set of the Einstein vacuum\footnote{The result of Penrose applies in fact to the more general Einstein-matter equations satisfying the null energy condition, but we restrict our considerations here to the vacuum case.} equations,

+which contains a \textit{trapped} surface, must be incomplete.
 Thus, in a sense, the fundamental issue of formation of spacetime singularities in gravitational collapse is reduced to the somewhat more tangible problem of formation of trapped surfaces.
 This, on the other hand, is still a highly non-trivial problem.
 Indeed, the expansions of both null geodesic congruences generated by a compact, trapped surface $S$ is required, by definition, to be negative at every point on $S$.
 To show that such surfaces can form in evolution, starting with regular initial data sets which contain no trapped surfaces, requires a deep understanding of the dynamics of the Einstein equations.
-It is for this reason that the problem has remained open for more than forty year, in the wake of Penrose's result, until the recent breakthrough of Christodoulou.
+It is for this reason that the problem has remained open for more than forty years, in the wake of Penrose's result, until the recent breakthrough of Christodoulou.
 In \cite{Chr:book} he was able to identify an open set of regular\footnote{Smooth and free of trapped surfaces.} initial conditions, on a finite outgoing null hypersurface, with trivial data on an incoming null hypersurface, whose future development must contain a trapped surface.
 The main condition in Christodoulou's result is that the data verify a uniform lower bound condition, with respect to all short, null geodesic generators of the outgoing initial null hypersurface.
-The goal of this paper is to significantly relax this uniform condition by showing that a trapped surface forms even if the null outgoing data is only concentrated in a neighborhood of a short null geodesic segment (possible flat everywhere else). \\
+The goal of this paper is to significantly relax this uniform condition by showing that a trapped surface forms even if the local null outgoing data is only concentrated in a neighborhood of a short null geodesic segment (possible flat in all other directions). \\